-Introduction slight than 5 of sen slight Ta: Ta: The fa section covers the case where the receiver has suffered a moderate or t loss of sensitivity.
-As measured in Task 1, the receiver gain will be less 500 000, but not as low as 1500.
-With a gain less than 40 000, the loss nsitivity will be moderate - about 15 dB too low; otherwise it will be t - just a few decibels too low.
-There are three tasks: Task 7: front-end calibration and tuning voltages Task 8: moderately low receiver sensitivity Task 9: slightly low receiver sensitivity fault-diagnosis procedures of Task 8 and Task 9 are similar; although differences are minor they are important.
-Task 7 - Front-end Calibration If the loss of sensitivity is moderate or slight, the fault is probably in the front-end tuning circuitry. and Tuning Voltages 1.
-Using the calibration application, check the calibration of the front- end tuning circuitry: Open the "Raw Data" page and click the "Receiver" tab.
-2. Record the values listed in the " Rx FE Tune BPF Settings " field - these are the DAC values of the FE (front-end) tuning voltages for the five frequencies FE TUNE0 to FE TUNE4 . ( FE TUNE0 is the lowest frequency and FE TUNE4 the highest frequency in the radio's frequency band; the values are given in 3.
-Table 11.2.)For each of the frequencies FE TUNE0 to FE TUNE4 in turn, carry out the following procedure: Enter the CCTM command 101 a a 0, where a is the frequency in hertz.Enter the CCTM command 376 and record the value returned - this is the front-end tuning voltage in millivolts.
-4. Compare the values measured in Step 2 and Step 3 with the nominal DAC and voltage values listed in Table 11.2 .
-5. If the DAC and voltage values are correct, go to Step 8.
-If they are not, go to Step 6.
-6. Recalibrate the receiver using the calibration application, and check the DAC and voltage values again.
-7. If the DAC and voltage values are now correct, the fault has been rectified; go to "Final Tasks" on page 134.
-If they are not, go to Step 8.
-8. Go to $\underline{\text{Task 8}}$ if the receiver output level x measured in $\underline{\text{Task 1}}$ was less than 40 000; otherwise go to $\underline{\text{Task 9}}$ .
+This section covers the case where the receiver has suffered a moderate or slight loss of sensitivity.
+As measured in Task 1, the receiver gain will be less than 500 000, but not as low as 1500.
+With a gain less than 40 000, the loss of sensitivity will be moderate - about 15 dB too low; otherwise it will be slight - just a few decibels too low.
+There are three tasks:

+- Task 7: front-end calibration and tuning voltages (B1, H5 and H6 bands only) - Task 8: moderately low receiver sensitivity - Task 9: slightly low receiver sensitivity

+The fault-diagnosis procedures of Task 8 and Task 9 are similar; although the differences are minor they are important.

+Task 7 - Front-end Calibration and Tuning Voltages

+If the loss of sensitivity is moderate or slight, the fault is probably in the front-end tuning circuitry.
+This task is for the B1, H5 and H6 bands only.
+For the K5 band, go to Task 8 on page 267.

+- 1. Using the calibration application, check the calibration of the frontend tuning circuitry: Open the "Raw Data" page and click the "Receiver" tab. - 2.
+Record the values listed in the "Rx FE Tune BPF Settings" field these are the DAC values of the FE (front-end) tuning voltages for the five frequencies FE TUNE0 to FE TUNE4. - (FE TUNE0 is the lowest frequency and FE TUNE4 the highest frequency in the radio's frequency band; the values are given in Table 11.2.) - 3.
+For each of the frequencies FE TUNE0 to FE TUNE4 in turn, carry out the following procedure: Enter the CCTM command 101 a a 0, where a is the frequency in hertz. - Enter the CCTM command 376 and record the value returned this is the front-end tuning voltage in millivolts. - 4.
+Compare the values measured in Step 2 and Step 3 with the nominal DAC and voltage values listed in Table 11.2. - 5.
+If the DAC and voltage values are correct, go to Step 8.
+If they are not, go to Step 6. - 6.
+Recalibrate the receiver using the calibration application, and check the DAC and voltage values again. - 7.
+If the DAC and voltage values are now correct, the fault has been rectified; go to "Final Tasks" on page 136.
+If they are not, go to Step 8. - 8.
+Go to $\underline{\text{Task 8}}$ if the receiver output level x measured in $\underline{\text{Task 1}}$ was less than 40 000; otherwise go to $\underline{\text{Task 9}}$.